darkreader/darkreader/BUILDING.md

 ## Installing prerequisites

-The step below installs:
+The step below i"newbies"nstalls:

 - [git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/)

-If you already have these you can skip this and proceed to the [next step](#placeholder) *<- note to self: replace this with the next step*
+If you already have these you can skip this and proceed to the [next step](#cloning)

 ### Microsoft Windows